Car Loan EMI Calculator

 - 6

-If you plan to sell within 3-4 years, choose the shortest affordable tenure to build equity faster.
+If you plan to sell or exchange the car within 3-4 years, choose the shortest tenure you can afford - it builds equity faster and leaves you less underwater at trade-in.

 Why this matters for you